March 2024

 Text written by Joline Uvman

-So in contrast to these smeary paintings are her vigilant moving image works.
-There, the smear is replaced by clear motifs; female figures that are viewed and recorded by Sjölin through the camera lens.
-The pace is slow but often broken up into several simultaneous clips.
+So in contrast to these smeary paintings stand her watchful works in moving image.
+There, the smeariness is exchanged for clear motifs; female figures that are observed and recorded by Sjölin through the camera lens.
+The pace is slow but often broken up into several clips at the same time.

 (Did any artist ever paint the Virgin at night?)